sedurifasean/SQL-Superstore-Analysis/README.md

 ### 10. **Reduced Operational Costs by Streamlining Product Returns**
    - **Finding**: A few product categories had high return rates, which increased operational costs and impacted profitability.
    - **Suggestion**: Analyze and address root causes of high returns, such as quality improvements, clear product descriptions, or return policy adjustments, to minimize return rates and reduce costs.

-These findings, with actionable recommendations, highlight your ability to leverage data insights to drive business strategy, optimize operations, and enhance customer satisfaction.
-Including these in your resume will underscore your strategic and data-driven approach to solving complex business problems.